 Design/construction considerations Design/construction recommendations Pile type The construction of both bored and driven piles is considered technically feasible at this site Possible constraints on choice of pile type Given the close proximity of the site to a residential area it is considered possible that the vibration/noise associated with pile driving may not be acceptable Temporary casing Given the presence of groundwater strikes at shallow depth during the investigation bored piles will require temporary casing.
-Alternatively, the use of continuous-flight-auger (CFA) injected bored piles or driven piles usually overcomes this issue Hard strata An allowance should be made for the presence of thin 'rock' bands (claystone) within the Gault Clay Formation Pile design parameters for granular River Terrace Deposits Pile design parameter Bored Shaft friction factor ( $k_s$ .tan $\delta$ ) 0.22 Limiting shaft friction (kN/m2) 110 Pile design parameters for cohesive deposits Undrained shear strength c u (kN/m2) 65 + 5z kN/m2 where z = depth into clay
+Alternatively, the use of continuous-flight-auger (CFA) injected bored piles or driven piles usually overcomes this issue Hard strata An allowance should be made for the presence of thin 'rock' bands (claystone) within the Gault Clay Formation Pile design parameters for Pile design parameter Bored granular River Terrace Deposits Shaft friction factor (k_s .tan δ) 0.22 Limiting shaft friction (kN/m 2) 110 Pile design parameters for cohesive deposits Undrained shear strength c_u (kN/m 2) 65 + 5z kN/m2 where z = depth into clay

-Design/construction considerations Design/construction recommendations Adhesion factor $\alpha$ 0.5 General parameters Limiting concrete stress (kN/m2) 7.5N/mm Global margin of safety 3.0 Special precautions relating to bored pile shafts and bases ·
+Design/construction considerations Design/construction recommendations Adhesion factor α 0.5 General parameters Limiting concrete stress (kN/m 2) 7.5N/mm 2 Global margin of safety 3.0 Special precautions relating to bored pile shafts and bases Bored pile concrete should be cast as soon after completion of boring as possible and in any event the same day as boring.
+Prior to casting the base of the pile bore should be clear otherwise a reduced safe working load will be required Similarly, if the pile bore is left open the shaft walls ma relax/soften, leading to a reduced safe working load.

 The design procedure for piles varies considerably, depending on the proposed type of pile.
 However, for illustrative purposes Table 22 gives likely working pile loads for traditional bored, cast-in-situ concrete piles of various diameters and lengths, based on the design parameters given in Table 21 where cohesive deposits are encountered with the absence of overlying granular soils.
-Table 23 gives likely working pile loads for traditional bored, cast-in-situ concrete piles of various diameters and lengths, based on the design parameters given in Table 21 where cohesive Gault Clay deposits are encountered below granular soils.
+Table 23 gives likely working pile loads for traditional bored, cast-in-situ concrete piles of various diameters and lengths, based on the design parameters given in Table 21 where cohesive deposits are encountered with the design parameters given in Table 21 where cohesive Gault Clay deposits are encountered below granular soils.